ItsMCB/VexelCore/README.md

 ## Contribute
 All contributions are appreciated, but the project desperately needs more documentation.

+IMPORTANT: If using Intellij, by default, it'll download the wrong JDK.
+If you are unable to build the project, please try Java 17 Temurin.
+We are targeting Java 17 to copy Minecraft.

 ## ✋ Help
 Please join [Martin's Community](https://discord.gg/QW2m6bYG4S) Discord server.